-Joshua Tree has become one of our favorite go-to trips – either as a day trip or for a last minute weekend getaway.
+Looking for the best Joshua Tree hikes?
+You have come to the right place.
+Joshua Tree National Park in California has become one of our favorite go-to trips – either as a day trip or for a last minute weekend getaway.
 Through our many visits, we have found a few trails that we return to again and again.
-Below are our favorite family friendly hikes at Joshua Tree.
+Below are the best Joshua Tree hikes for first timers with or without kids.
 These hikes can be completed by people of almost all fitness levels and are especially great for families as the interpretive trails provide great learning opportunities.
 Although the trails are family friendly, they are not stroller friendly.
 Much of the trails throughout Joshua Tree tend to be loose sand, which can be quite deep in areas making it difficult for a stroller to roll.

-This is your rare chance to see water in the desert!
-However, due to the drought there is often not much water in the dam, but it’s still a fun little hike, especially for beginners.
+Barker Dam Trail is your rare chance to see water in the desert!
+However, due to the ongoing drought there is often not much water in the dam, but it’s still a fun little easy hike, especially for beginners.
 A relatively easy 1.5 mile hike that can be done as a loop or as an in/out trail to make it shorter.
-To make this an in/out trail – once you reach the dam, return the way your came.
+To make this an in/out trail – once you reach the dam, return the way you came.
 Otherwise, continue on the loop trail back to the start.

-Hidden Valley is a moderate 1 mile walk around varying terrain.
-There are flat areas and areas to scramble over rocks.
-It is a kid friendly hike, but not stroller friendly.
+One of our favorites and best hikes in Joshua Tree hikes is at Hidden Valley.
+This is a moderate 1 mile walk around varying terrain.
+There are flat areas and places to scramble over rocks.
+It is a great hike for kids, but not stroller friendly.
 At times you might feel you have lost the trail, no fear, you will meet up with it again fairly easily.

-Take the path from the parking lot that leads between rock walls into Hidden Valley.
+Take the path from the Hidden Valley Trail parking lot that leads between rock walls into Hidden Valley.
 Once you have climbed through this gap in the rocks, you will reach the sandy desert floor and a T-junction.
 Pick a direction and start along the loop.
 We tend to go left as there are more rock climbing opportunities earlier before the little legs get tired.
-The fun of this hike are the off trail rock scrambling opportunities that little kids cannot resist!
+The fun of this hike are the many off trail rock scrambling opportunities that little kids cannot resist!
 Scramble up some rocks, take detours and return to the trail as you wish.
+This is always one of our top recommendations for things to do in Joshua Tree no matter how many times you have visited!

-All around the circle drive are picnic tables (often in the shade), making this an ideal location to stop for lunch.
-Behind the picnic tables also provides more places for kids to run around, climb on and explore the rock formations.
+Additionally, around the circle drive parking area are picnic tables (often in the shade), making this an ideal location to stop for lunch.
+Behind the picnic tables there are even more places for kids to run around, climb and explore the rock formations without even going on an actual hike.

 Skull Rock & Jumbo Rocks Loop

 Ryan Ranch Trail is a flat, easy 1 mile out and back hike that leads to the remains of Ryan Ranch.
-Families will enjoy spending time to explore the old adobe brick buildings and looking for the broken windmill, old fencing, ‘trash’ left behind by the settlers and so much more.
+Even for non-hikers, this is a fun and easy thing to do in Joshua Tree.
+Families will enjoy spending time to explore the old adobe brick buildings and looking for the broken windmill, old fencing, ‘trash’ left behind by the cattle rustlers and so much more.

-If you want a little something different and to see a different side of the park, this is a good place to head for a quick hike.
-This nature walk is a short .6 loop trail with interpretive signs along the way.
+For visitors to Joshua Tree that want a little something different and to see a different side of the park, Indian Cove is a good place to head for a short walk.
+This Joshua Tree hike is actually just a short .6 loop trail with interpretive signs along the way.
 Be on the lookout for the elusive desert tortoise and road runners as they are known to be in this area!
 Have lunch or a snack on the nearby picnic tables.

-This trail is not a commonly traversed trail except for people camping at the nearby campsite as it’s only accessible from the Twentynine palms Highway, not from any other roads inside the park.
-If you are short on time, this is a great short hike if you don’t want to head all the way into Joshua Tree
+This nature trail is not a commonly traversed trail except for people camping at the nearby camsite as it’s only accessible from the Twentynine Palms Highway, not from any other roads inside the park.
+If you are short on time, this is a great short hike if you don’t want to head all the way into Joshua Tree for the day.

 Silver Bell Mine